A Notary Public, or just Notary, provides a great service to the community, and being a Notary can be a great side hustle as well.

 How Can One Become a Notary Public?

-Here are the steps you need to take in order to obtain the designation of Notary Public in your state.
+Here are the steps you need to take to obtain the designation of Notary Public in your state.

 Find Your State’s Notary Public Designation Website Page